Words by Stephen J Pedroza

-Numerous guests and visitors packed the Museo during its launching, paving a way to make the Museo as one of the top local destinations in NorMin for domestic and foreign tourists.
+Numerous guests and visitors packed the Museo during its launching, paving a way to make the Museo as one of the top local destinations in Northern Mindanao for domestic and foreign tourists.

 Among the artifacts showcased in the first exhibit room were fossilized remains of the Stegodon found in Laguindingan, Misamis Oriental, archaeological materials dug from the Huluga Cave in Taguanao and Tagbalitang Cave in Villanueva, MisOr, which date back from the late Iron Age (300BCE to 1000CE) and religious paraphernalia during the Christianization period in Mindanao.

-Relics from the Spanish, Japanese and American periods are also displayed in the first exhibit, including the charcoal sketches and water color paintings of Joaquin and Vicente Elio from Mambajao, Camiguin.
-Don Vicente Elio was a classmate of our National Hero Jose P Rizal at Ateneo de Manila University (AdMU).
+Relics from the Spanish, Japanese, and American periods are also displayed in the first exhibit, including the charcoal sketches and watercolor paintings of Joaquin and Vicente Elio from Mambajao, Camiguin.
+Don Vicente Elio was a classmate of our National Hero Jose P Rizal at the Ateneo de Manila.

-The Ethnology of Mindanao room exhibits ethnographics of different Islamized and non-Islamized lumad communities in the island, including their musical instruments, pieces of jewelry used by men and women, vibrant textiles, weaponry and the brass-crafted ornaments of the Meranao.
+The Ethnology of Mindanao room exhibits ethnographics of different Islamized and non-Islamized lumad communities on the island, including their musical instruments, pieces of jewelry used by men and women, vibrant textiles, weaponry, and the brass-crafted ornaments of the Meranao.

-Imposing at the entrance of the second exhibit room is a painting portraying the myths of creation of selected ethnic groups pertaining to the creation of the universe and the humankind.
+Imposing at the entrance of the second exhibit room is a painting portraying the myths of the creation of ethnic groups pertaining to the creation of the universe and humankind.

 “He [Fr Demetrio] also dreamed of having a research center which is for learning about Mindanao studies and its colors for students to make use of its materials for research,” said Dr Burton, who has worked with the celebrated paleoanthropologist Dr Louis Leakey of the National Geographic.

-Fr Demetrio first conceived the Museo to become a repository of the rich culture heritage of Mindanao for its presentation and preservation for posterity.
+Fr Demetrio first conceived the Museo to become a repository of the rich cultural heritage of Mindanao for its presentation and preservation for posterity.

 In the second level of the newly-renovated Museo located the gallery for contemporary exhibitions.